 BY Brandon Voss

 She certainly didn’t have a shot at Miss Congeniality, but Tyra Sanchez did win season 2 of Logo’s RuPaul’s Drag Race — an upset that doesn’t surprise her one bit.
-After publicly accepting her title at last night’s official finale celebration at New York’s Therapy lounge, Miss Sanchez — also known as Orlando native James Ross, who just turned 22 on April 22 — spoke to The Advocate about how she transformed her villainess status into victory.
+After publicly accepting her title at last night’s official finale celebration at New York’s Therapy lounge, Miss Sanchez — also known as Orlando native James Ross, who just turned 22 — spoke to us about how she transformed her villainess status into victory.

 Tyra Sanchez: Actually, right after my number I went down, changed, and went right back to the hotel, because I knew today was going to be a busy day.
 I had a lot of fun at the party, though.